 A strategic rail freight interchange is something that has been long identified as essential for the future prosperity of the West Midlands region.
-The region’s roads are already congested, the West Midlands’ strong manufacturing and logistics industrial base is growing and there is a shortage of suitable quality development land for large scale rail-served logistics warehousing.
+The West Midlands’ strong manufacturing and logistics industrial base is growing and there is a shortage of suitable quality development land for large scale rail-served logistics warehousing.
 Without fast, reliable transport links the region may not be able to take full advantage of the global business and investment opportunities predicted in the future.

 The Government’s policy is to encourage the shift of goods from road to rail to help reduce carbon emissions and provide economic benefits.
 It believes a network of strategic rail freight interchanges across the UK will help realise its vision.
 Rail freight produces 70% less CO2 than road freight, up to 15 times less NOX emissions and nearly 10 times less particulates, as well as de-congestion benefits.

 Where do you propose to build it?

 Following extensive research with a number of regional partners over many years, we have selected a site in the region of 250 hectares next to the West Coast Main Line, bounded by the A449 to the west and the A5 to the north where it meets the M6 at junction 12.

 Why this location?

 - The site is on one of a few routes in the UK with the right road and rail access to allow the bigger sized 9’ 6” containers to be moved on the rail network to the rail terminal;

 - It has the space needed for large structures, freight access and locations for businesses to develop; and,

 - It meets specific pressing local needs for rail-served facilities and warehousing across the West Midlands, particularly Birmingham, the northern M6 corridor, Staffordshire and parts of Warwickshire.

 Who is behind the scheme?